 2. Embed a Google Map to Your Website

 Businesses often place an image of a map on their website’s contact page.
 If embedding the Map, it tells Google that your business is located where you say it is on your GMB listing.
 It adds another layer of trustworthiness, from Google’s perspective, which can help you drive more customers to your site.

 Embedding takes just a couple of minutes.
-First, look for your business on Google Maps, then click on the three lines beside the company name and click the option “Share or Embed Map.”
+Search for your business on Google Maps, then click on the three lines next to the company name and click “Share or Embed Map.”
 Copy the link and paste it on the contact page or wherever you would like it to show on your site.